Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/packages/router/README.md

 Next-generation routing for kalxjs applications with advanced features that surpass Vue Router, including TypeScript support, view transitions, and code splitting.

+## Version 2.0.25

+This latest version includes significant improvements to the router's core functionality, with enhanced route matching, better error handling, and improved scroll behavior for hash navigation.

 ## Features

 - **Advanced Navigation Guards**: More powerful than Vue Router with promise-based navigation